dataluscorp/browser/docs/performance/Benchmarking.md

 ## GC Poisoning

-Many Firefox builds have a diagnostic tool that causes crashes to happen sooner and produce much more actionable information, but also slow down regular usage substantially.
+Many Datalus builds have a diagnostic tool that causes crashes to happen sooner and produce much more actionable information, but also slow down regular usage substantially.
 In particular, \"GC poisoning\" is used in all debug builds, and in optimized Nightly builds (but not opt Developer